NodeOS/NodeOS/README.md

 [the wiki](https://github.com/NodeOS/NodeOS/wiki/Fixing-NodeOS-Build-Errors) or
 open an [issue](https://github.com/NodeOS/NodeOS/issues).

+## Single Process OS

+NodeOS can be used as a Single Process OS, where only run a single executable.
+To do so, set the `SINGLE_USER` environment variable to the name of a `npm` module when executing `npm run build`.
+This will run fully from initram, persistence can be achieved by setting this environment variable to an empty string and later using a custom `usersfs` partition, but this is still experimental.

 ## NodeOS on LXC containers (Docker and vagga)

 NodeOS fully officially supports Docker, published images are available at the